scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 }
 ```

-Since a `Task` is just a specification for an effect, the actual execution will be _suspended_, which means that nothing will be printed until the `Task` is executed.
+Since a `Task` is just a specification for an effect, the actual execution is _suspended_, which means that nothing is printed until the `Task` is actually executed.

 ### Creating a `Task` from a value

-There are other `Task` builders, like `Task.now`, that allow the creation of a `Task` from a value that is already evaluated.
+There are other `Task` builders, like `Task.now`, that lets you create a `Task` from a value that is already evaluated:

 ```scala
 import monix.eval.Task